openlawteam/docs/docs/api-client/README.md

+---
+meta:
+  - name: description
+    content: The OpenLaw REST API is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
+---

 # REST API and APIClient

 The OpenLaw REST API is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
 The class APIClient library in APIClient.js serves as a convenient wrapper to the REST API and can be used for many of the method calls.
 The API methods are categorized below.